Looking for EMT schools in California?

 Two schools in San Diego

-Looking for the best EMT schools in California?
-The EMT schools in California are all accredited programs, recognized by the National Registry of Emergency Medical Technicians (NREMT) and is accepted across the nation.
+National University’s EMT schools in California are all accredited programs, recognized by the National Registry of Emergency Medical Technicians (NREMT).
 The program meets the requirements of the U.S. Department of Transportation, National Emergency Medical Services Education Standards (NEMSES), and California State Regulations Title 22.
-Our exceptional training includes a comprehensive combination of both classroom and field time, provided the knowledge and hands-on experience necessary to cultivate an outstanding EMT, ready for work.
+Our exceptional training includes a comprehensive combination of both classroom and field time, providing the knowledge and hands-on experience necessary to cultivate an outstanding EMT.
 Certified EMTs commonly serve at ambulance companies, fire departments, hospitals, police departments, large stadiums, special events, and more.

 According to the Bureau of Labor Statistics, employment of paramedics and emergency medical technicians is projected to grow by 23% between 2012 and 2022.
 This unprecedented growth rate is much faster than the average growth rate for all occupations.
 Emergencies, such as car crashes, natural disasters, or acts of violence, will continue to create demand for EMTs and paramedics.
 Growth in the middle-aged and elderly population will lead to an increase in the number of age-related health emergencies, such as heart attacks or strokes.
 This, in turn, will create greater demand for EMTs and paramedic services.